auth0/Auth0.Android/README.md

 Applications > *Specific Application* > Settings > Advanced Settings > Device Settings > Key Hashes
 - The app's package name has to be entered in the field above

-Once the above prerequisites are met, you can call your login method as below to open your web authentication in Trusted Web Activity.
+Once the above prerequisites are met, you can call your login method as shown below to open your web authentication in Trusted Web Activity.

 ```kotlin
 WebAuthProvider.login(account)